 Before the Affordable Care Act, insurance companies in many states increased health insurance premiums with little oversight, transparency, or public accountability.
 Only 26 states and the District of Columbia had the legal authority to reject a proposed increase that was excessive, lacked justification or otherwise exceeded state standards, and many states that had the authority to do this lacked resources to exercise it meaningfully.
 This lack of authority and resources for states created an uneven playing field for consumers and contributed to unjustified premium increases in some states.

 Examples of insurance premium hikes reviewed by states during this time, based on public reports, include:

 The Affordable Care Act provides states with $250 million in Health Insurance Premium Review Grants over five years to help create a more level playing field by improving how states review proposed health insurance premium increases and holding insurance companies accountable for unjustified premium increases.

 In addition, the Health Insurance Premium Review Grants also provide funding to establish Data Centers that enhance health pricing transparency.
 Data Centers help the public to better understand the comparative price of procedures in a given region or for a specific hospital, insurer, or provider.
 Businesses and consumers alike can use this data to drive decision-making and reward cost-effective provision of care.
 In addition, medical claims data can be used to better understand cost drivers, evaluate quality improvement initiatives, and better understand utilization of services.

 All across America, some consumers and employers were confronted with large, double-digit health insurance premium hikes.
-The proposals from the states and territories overwhelmingly demonstrated the need, and desire, for new resources and tools to hold insurance companies accountable.
+The proposals from the states overwhelmingly demonstrated the need, and desire, for new resources and tools to hold insurance companies accountable.

 States are using this funding in a variety of ways.